Current Parks Development Projects

 Project Manager: Trevor Duquette

-Additionally, a new seating area will be installed in 2025 at the foot of Dieppe, across from the Great Canadian Flag.
-This concrete seating area will feature benches generously donated by Mothers Against Drunk Driving (MAAD) Canada.
+Additionally, a new seating area has been completed at the foot of Dieppe, across from the Great Canadian Flag.
+This concrete seating area features benches generously donated by Mothers Against Drunk Driving (MAAD) Canada.

 Project Manager: Darron Ahlstedt